 spent 5 years studying, and learning by living.

 Vera is excited to be offering mentorship in the realms of art, herbalism/apothecary and council at RTS.
-When she’s not here, you’ll likely find her at the farmers market or teaching yoga at Light and Space.
+When she’s not here, you’re likely to find her at the farmers market or teaching yoga at Light and Space.

 Maka Fouchi she/her - Pebbles Mentor